State Management

 Extending "Display" Example

-Suppose there is one more element, say Display2
+Suppose there is one more element, say Display2, below the Button, which shows the count of the Display element.

 const Display2 = new Spuck({ type: 'h3', parent: '#app', id: 'dis2' });